starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

         let dict_ptr = dict_ptr + DictAccess.SIZE

         # A call to dict_squash() will ensure the prover
-        # used values that matched those already used (100, 200).
+        # used values that are consistent with the input dictionary.
         return()
     end